Manuel Antonio Cordero y Bustamante: Last years

-Cordero y Bustamante wrote a very important monograph about the Comanches.
+Cordero y Bustamante wrote a very important monograph about the Apaches.

 Personal life

 The America explorer Zebulon Pike made an interesting physical and personal description of Cordero.
 According to him, the Spanish political and soldier was blond, his eyes were blue, his complexion was clear, and he was about five feet and ten inches tall.
 As for his behavior, he believed that the military man had great confidence in himself and he was one of the most capable commanders on the Spanish Texas border.